-This photo collection highlights the activities that students around the state participate in during Minnesota Trout Unlimited education programs.
-From discovering macroinvertebrates to wading in waters to fishing adventures, students from all walks of life have the chance to experience Minnesota's natural world while learning how to be better stewards of it.
-Students build real-world science skills while studying fish life cycles, water chemistry, biological systems and more....
+This collection highlights the activities that students around the state participate in during Minnesota Trout Unlimited education programs.
+From discovering macro-invertebrates to wading in waters to fishing adventures, students from all walks of life have the chance to experience Minnesota's natural world while learning how to be better stewards...